CCRL Fellows

 Become a CCRL Fellow

-The CCRL Fellows afford students an opportunity to develop and master skills that are essential for being civically engaged and active in the communities where they live, work, and study.
+The CCRL Fellows afford Millersville students an opportunity to develop and master skills that are essential for being civically engaged and active in the communities where they live, work, and study.
 This program provides the potential opportunity for students to familiarize themselves with Harrisburg and Washington, D.C.
 Students may engage in learning opportunities including career development and planning, leadership growth and development, community engagement, professional communication, and personal communication skills.
 The group will build an awareness of how public policy is shaped by national and global issues while working as both individuals and a team to further civic engagement.

 Students will also have the opportunity to interact with individuals who shape the world we live in—lobbyists, members of think tanks, members of non-profit organizations, members of the media, as well as those who work in the legislative, judicial, and executive branches of government.